Cobra16319/cobra-bot/README.md

 # Cobra-Bot

-Working simple python discord bot.
-Adding function with a python wrapper from coin market cap to create a custom crypto discord bot

-# Install python and your IDE (Phase I get a discord bot working locally)
+Project to run a discord bot that can pull Coin Market Cap (Cryptocurrency) data into discord.
+Project also comes with scale to run it in AWS for global scale to provision, connect, secure & run as many bots and servers as you want.

+# Setup a Python IDE or your local shell, get it working locally on your machine with our API keys.

 # You need the Following

-* discord account,
+* discord account
-* application,
+* application
-* a bot and a guild or a server.
+* a bot and a guild or a server
+* An AWS account if you want to run it full time (If not skip provision portion)
+* This provision script deployes 42 resources but can run up to 2 million servers.
+Scale as you need.

 ## Set it up and allow your bot first.
 Then get we can code follow below for my code and cobra-bot